tudorpip/nitro/docs/2.deploy/20.providers/genezio.md

 For projects that set environment backends, you can check the following tutorial: [Genezio - Environment Variables](https://genezio.com/docs/project-structure/backend-environment-variables).

-## 3. Test your app
+## 3. Monitor your project

-After deploying your application, you can test it to ensure it's running correctly.
-To verify that your Nitro.js app is working, open a web browser and navigate to the URL provided for your deployed function.

-This URL can be found in the deployment output under the `Functions Deployed` section.

-Additionally, you can monitor and manage your app through the [Genezio App Dashboard](https://app.genez.io/dashboard).
+You can monitor and manage your application through the [Genezio App Dashboard](https://app.genez.io/dashboard).
 The dashboard URL, also provided after deployment, allows you to access comprehensive views of your project's status and logs.

-You can find this URL in the deployment output under the `App Dashboard URL` section.